egonelbre/guide/programming/intro/premise.md

 building process is the constant between languages, although the implementation details can vary significantly.
 If you are not familiar with Go then please learn the basics before proceeding.

+Throughout this book we will be doing many decisions that may not make the best business sense.
+For example, you shouldn't start building a issue tracker unless you have a clear ROI in mind.
+We may make decisions that you disagree with, these are not the important part in this book.
+These decisions are made during development when we don't know full information on what problems will come ahead.
+There will be decisions that could have made our lives easier or used a better library and so on... but this is the reality of programming: you won't make the best decisions every time.